crispinalan/tikicalendar/README.md

 The first iteration of the Tiki Calendar project used Gtk3 but then migrated to the Gtk4 toolkit.
 The Gtk3 project was forked and so can be found elsewhere on github.
 This Gtk4 version of Tiki Calendar uses a csv file to store events (rather than sqlite) with memory dynamically allocated for up to 5000 records.
 The events storage file is called "eventsdb.csv" and should be located in the current working directory.

 I developed this calendar application to learn Gtk as at the time I was concerned that Qt may become closed source when the Qt Company (now the Qt Group) announced that the Qt LTS versions and the offline installer were to become commercial-only.
 See [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020).
 I was investigating the feasibility of porting my Qt5 [Talk Calendar project](https://github.com/crispinalan/talkcalendar) to Gtk.
 Qt is [dual-licensed](https://www.qt.io/licensing/) under commercial and open source licenses.
 The Qt Group have [announced](https://www.qt.io/blog/the-conversion-program-is-ending) that the regular support of  Qt 5.15, the last release of the Qt 5 series, ends on the 26th of May 2023.
-It is not clear to me if the Qt Group will release [Qt6](https://www.qt.io/product/qt6) LTS versions as open source although minor versions are available in Linux repositories.
+KDE is switching its master branch for the Plasma desktop repositories to be [Qt6-only](https://mail.kde.org/pipermail/kde-devel/2023-February/001699.html).
+Consequently, I am assuming that that the Qt Group will be giving away the [Qt6](https://www.qt.io/product/qt6) toolkit for free and any concerns about Qt6 becoming commercial only are unfounded.

 To avoid any confusion with my Qt5 calendar project I have called this Gtk4 version Tiki Calendar.
 Tiki is an acronym for Tightly Integrated Knowledge Infrastructure.
 The Tiki Calendar v0.2x series introduced speech capability using the Flite speech synthesizer.
 Gtk4 uses one license the [GNU Lesser General Public License version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) and so is not dual licensed.
+I have used Flite rather than espeak because espeak is licensed under GPL v3.0 whereas Gtk4 is licensed under LGPL v2.1 and I am still not sure if these are compatible.

 [Flutter](https://flutter.dev/) is another open-source cross-platform graphical user interface software development kit which has been created by Google.
 It is currently being used by Canonical to build a new [Ubuntu desktop installer](https://9to5linux.com/ubuntu-will-get-a-brand-new-desktop-installer-using-flutter) to replace Ubiquity.
 The [Pangolin](https://github.com/dahliaOS/pangolin_desktop/) desktop user interface is written in Flutter.
 Flutter includes [two components](https://docs.flutter.dev/resources/faq), an engine and the Dart framework.
 The engine uses multiple software components with many dependencies.
 Although the Flutter framework requires only one [license](https://github.com/flutter/flutter/blob/master/LICENSE) the Dart packages have their own license requirements.
-Consequently, I decided not use the Flutter toolkit.
+Consequently, I decided not to use the Flutter toolkit.

 ## Gtk4 Depreciations

-I have been using GTk4.6.6 for developing Tiki Calendar.
+I have been using Gtk4.6.6 for developing Tiki Calendar.
 To determine the version of Gtk4 running on a Linux system use the following terminal command.

 ```
 dpkg -l | grep libgtk*